manubot/catalog/README.md

 Provide an image exactly 1000 pixels wide by 1000 pixels high.
 Why do we ask for such a large image when the thumbnails of the papers appear so small in the catalog?

-1. Web browsers can use the extra pixels to display a cripser image when zoomed in (especially important on high dpi displays).
+1. Web browsers can use the extra pixels to display a crisper image when zoomed in (especially important on high dpi displays).
 2. The layout/design of the catalog is subject to change, which may show the thumbnails at larger sizes.
 3. In general, we want to future-proof the catalog against increasing image resolution standards, and for Manubot's own changing needs.
 </details>